geopython/diving-into-pygeoapi/workshop/content/docs/advanced/semantic-web-linked-data.md

 ---
-Title: pygeoapi and the semantic web
+Title: Semantic Web and Linked Data
 ---

-# pygeoapi and the semantic web
+# Semantic Web and Linked Data

 The work on pygeoapi touches on 3 aspects of semantic web: